MatthiasValvekens/pyHanko/docs/cli-guide/signing.rst

 Signing a PDF file using a Belgian eID card
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PyHanko also supports PKCS#11 devices to create signatures, although the CLI only exposes a wrapper for Belgian eID cards\ [#pkcs11]_.
+PyHanko also supports creating signatures using PKCS#11 devices.
-This should work on all platforms supported by the eID middleware (tested on Linux, macOS and Windows).
+In this section, we explain how that works for Belgian eID cards, but the general workflow for PKCS#11 devices using the ``pkcs11`` subcommand is very similar (you only have to specify the key/certificate labels yourself).

 To sign a PDF file using your eID card, use the ``beid`` subcommand to ``addsig``, with the ``--lib`` parameter to tell pyHanko where to look for the